brassica-collective/handbook/content/brassica/handbook/Howtos/comms_guidelines.md

 Different tools are useful for different forms of communication.
 The following offers an overview of which tools we use for key communication forms within the collective.

-## Opting in/out of different forms of involvement in the Brassica Project = RADicalise
+## Communicating involvement in the Brassica Project = RADicalise

 The [RADicalise tool](https://brassica.radhousing.org/) is used by participants and collaborators to communicate their intentions for how they want to be involved in the project, updating this periodically by responding to contribution invitations and opting-in (or out) of different forms of participation.